lchski/lucascherkewski.com/_posts/2016-09-09-manifesto.md

 The web’s natural state is pretty wild.
 There is *so much information* being constantly created, processed, and discarded.
 There are many places that people congregate to do this: Facebook, Twitter, Medium, and so on.
-It’s great that so many people feel empowered by these tools!
+It’s great that so many people feel empowered by these tools.
 People are giving *public* voice to their thoughts, and gaining the platform to do so, allowing more people than ever to exchange ideas and consider new viewpoints.
 This is a beautiful thing, and I plan to continue using [Twitter](https://twitter.com/lchski){:link} for random notes.